 Why does my child’s outfit look different?

-Prompt: “Make Sophie’s dress purple with white polka dots.”
+“Make Sophie’s dress purple with white polka dots.”

 What if I want consistency across all pages?

-Always choose a reference image for consistent characters.
+Always select a Photo for consistent characters.